microsoft/DeepSpeed/docs/_tutorials/onebit-adam.md

 }
 ```
 Notice that for BERT-base training (sequence length 128), the suggested freeze_step is 16000.
 For the rest of the pre-training using sequence 512, we suggest to use a freeze_step of 1500.

+### 3.3 Performance Results for BERT Pre-training

+Performance results of BERT Pre-training can be seen from our detailed [blog post](https://www.deepspeed.ai/news/2020/09/09/onebit-adam-blog-post.html).